-In practice: Chrome’s Language Immersion add-on takes you one step further.
-It converts snippets of every website you visit into Spanish, forcing you to translate the words.
-There is assistance with online pronunciation and translation if needed.
+In practice: Chrome’s Google Traslate takes you one step further.
+It allows you to translate translate words or entire sections into or from Spanish.
+There is also assistance with pronunciation and translation if needed.

 4. Read Spanish subtitles while watching TV

 Make the most of your downtime by adding a bit of Spanish reading practice into your TV-watching hours.
 By switching on Spanish subtitles, you can match the Spanish words with the spoken English.
 So whether you’re studying hard (pausing the TV to ensure you really grasp each sentence) or just letting the words wash over you, you’ll be boosting your knowledge by picking up the style of Spanish that’s used in everyday life.
 Bonus points if the spoken and written words are both in Spanish.